amchelle/amchelle.github.io/_posts/2023-04-18-high-hydration-sourdough.md

 Preheat your oven to 500 degrees with the pot and lid in the oven.
 I recommend using a [Dutch oven](https://amzn.to/3Hgj5sx) or [Challenger Bread Pan](https://challengerbreadware.com/?ref=sourdoughathome).

 Flip dough out of banneton onto a piece of parchment paper that will just fit the dough.
-You don't want it too big or it will prevent the sides from browning and also create wrinkles in the side of the bread.
+You don't want it too big or it will prevent the sides from browning and also create wrinkles in the side of the bread, this is especially a problem with the dutch oven.
 Keep in mind, the parchment paper does need to be large enough to carry the dough to the baking vessel.

 Score dough with a slash down the middle or score of choice and carry to baking vessel.
 Add ice cubes or spritz with water for steam and cover with lid.